Income returns to education

 Things you need to know

-Data is weighted using LFS probability weights.
-Earnings are adjusted for inflation.
+Data is weighted using LFS income weights.

 Type of data